“A wise person should have money in their head, but not in their heart.” – Jonathan Swift, Author of Gulliver’s Travels

 However, you can only make money when a large number of users download and use your app on a very frequent basis.
 So this model will work fine only if your application features are interesting enough to call for prolonged usage frequently.

-The above mentioned points are a few direct and indirect monetising models that are available to make money through your applications.
+The above-mentioned points are a few direct and indirect monetising models that are available to make money through your applications.

 Let us take a glimpse into the UAE market:

 In the UAE market, the scenario is slightly different.
 Monetizing and making money is ‘subjective’ because there is limited local apps developed in the UAE though the market do have high potential.
 The trend is more towards social rather than content.
-The social segment is controlled by giants like Facebook, Tweeter and Instagram.
+The social segment is controlled by giants like Facebook, Tweeter, and Instagram.

-Recently, there is a growing number of start-ups in Dubai who have recognised this gap and have ventured into creating innovative apps to fill it.
+Recently, there is a growing number of start-ups in Dubai who have recognized this gap and have ventured into creating innovative apps to fill it.
 They are pushing the apps to the people.
 The Dubai Government has more than 80 mobile apps as of now.

-The key factor is to create a good application that is customer centric yet offers a good ROI for your efforts to sustain in this market.
+The key factor is to create a good application that is customer-centric yet offers a good ROI for your efforts to sustain in this market.
 Fluper observes this approach to achieve its business objectives and satisfy its end users.